 So how does LED Light Therapy work with the use of a mask in a clinic or at home?

-For anti-bacterial purposes, blue LED light is most commonly used as a way of treating inflammation of the skin by destroying bacteria and other other infections.
-Blue LED is commonly used in hospitals across the world for the treatment of burns, major scarring on the skin and for treating serious skin infections, with patient receiving ten to twenty minute therapy sessions daily depending on the severity of the concern being treated.
+For anti-bacterial purposes, blue LED light is most commonly used as a way of treating inflammation of the skin by destroying bacteria and other infections.
+Blue LED is commonly used in hospitals across the world for the treatment of burns, major scarring on the skin, and for treating serious skin infections, with a patient receiving ten to twenty-minute therapy sessions daily depending on the severity of the concern being treated.

-For anti-ageing, many skin clinics and some at home-masks also include red LED light therapy, which can help increase hydration of the skin making skin glow and appear more youthful and plumper looking.
+For anti-ageing, many skin clinics and some home-masks also include a red LED light therapy, which can help increase hydration of the skin making skin glow and appear more youthful and plumper looking.

 But what ARE the differences between clinic LED treatments and one at home?
 It all comes down to power and what ability the mask has to reach the core issues of any skin concern.